haiyuem/CVP/README.md

 Besides the predictor, other changes on the simulator are the same as the winnerpred branch.

 ## Changes for Intel64 traces
-This study uses PIN tool (TODO: link) to generate traces that are fed into the CVP simulator.
+This study uses [PIN tool](https://github.com/haiyuem/pintool) to generate traces that are fed into the CVP simulator.
 Becasue PIN tool runs on a Intel64 machine, all instructions are Intel64 and thus require some changes on the original simulator.

 ### New Trace Format
 ```Trace Format :